 There was a Papertrey Ink stamp and die set in my stash that was perfect for me to experiment with.
-I didn’t have any Press n’ Seal, though, so I had to make do with a sheet of masking paper.
+I didn’t have any Press n’ Seal, though, so I had to make do with a sheet of Inkadinkado Masking Paper.

 In hindsight, I should have made a sunset background with Distress Ink first.
 That would have made my tree really pop.
 But, I was so excited to start coloring the die cut pieces I got ahead of myself and stuck down all the foam squares.